-English Language Arts 2 (ELA 2) (0002) Full Year, 1 Credit Fee: \$10.00

-Prerequisite: ELA 1
+English Language Arts 2 (ELA 2) (0002) Full Year, 1 Credit Fee: \$10.00 Prerequisite: ELA 1

 Upon entrance to this course, students must have completed the assigned summer reading.
 The book title will be announced prior to the end of the school year.
 ELA 2 is a required course for all tenth grade students.
-Specific studies may vary, but the objective for all students is to improve their ability to communicate.
-This objective is realized through the four target areas of reading, writing, speaking and listening.
+Specific studies may vary, but the objective for all students is to improve their ability to comprehend, analyze, and communicate.
+These objectives are realized through the four target areas of reading, writing, speaking and listening.
 Every activity covered during ELA 2 directly relates to one or more of these targets.
-All speeches and essays are required components of this curriculum.
-Students will be required to purchase several supplemental novels, some that may be ordered at school.
+All activities, presentations, projects, and essays are required components of this curriculum.
 Students in this course will take a State of Ohio End-of-Course Exam.

-Honors English Language Arts 2 (Honors ELA 2) (0002H) Full Year, 1 Credit Fee: \$10.00

-Prerequisite: An "A" in ELA 1 or Honors ELA 1, 3.5 cumulative GPA and teacher recommendation
+Honors English Language Arts 2 (Honors ELA 2) (0002H) Full Year, 1 Credit Fee: \$10.00 Prerequisite: An "A" in ELA 1 or Honors ELA 1, 3.5 cumulative GPA and teacher recommendation

 Honors ELA 2 is an enriched course regarding content, pace and material depth.
 Honors ELA 2 is the natural transition from Honors ELA 1, though regular ELA 1 students are welcome to register as long as all prerequisites are met.
 Upon entrance to this course, students must have completed the assigned summer work.
 The summer book titles and writing assignments will be explained at a meeting prior to the end of the students' freshmen year.
 Attendance at this meeting is required.
 Students will not be permitted to take the course unless summer work is done by the designated due dates throughout the summer, and on the first day of their sophomore year.
 This course is designed to give students experience with a variety of speaking, listening, reading, and writing activities, as well as exposure to many areas of literature.
 A research paper, speeches, and essays are required components of this curriculum.
 Students will be expected to use college-level works of literary criticism for multiple purposes.
-Finally, students will be required to purchase several supplemental novels at the approximate cost of \$40.
 Students in this course will take a State of Ohio End-of-Course Exam.

-English Language Arts - AL (previously ELA 3) (0003) Full Year, 1 Credit Fee: \$12.00

-Prerequisite: Successful completion of ELA 1 and 2
+English Language Arts - AL (previously ELA 3) (0003) Full Year, 1 Credit Fee: \$12.00 Prerequisite: Successful completion of ELA 1 and 2

-In this elective course for juniors and seniors, a variety of speaking, listening, reading, and writing activities will be provided to prepare students for college level work.
+In this course for juniors and seniors, a variety of speaking, listening, reading, and writing activities will be provided to prepare students for college level work.
 To improve reading decoding skills necessary for both college and career readiness, students will study classic and modern literature, and many pieces of nonfiction, including American seminal documents.
 Stress is placed on writing skills which are beneficial across the curriculum.
 Students in this class are afforded extensive feedback and graded using high school level requirements with the goal of advancing in preparation for career readiness in multiple fields of study as well as college readiness.
 Upon entrance to this class students must have read the required summer text announced to all 10th and 11th graders in the spring.

-English Language Arts - WL (0005) Full Year, 1 Credit Fee: \$5.00

-Prerequisite: Successful completion of ELA 1 and 2
+English Language Arts - WL (0005) Full Year, 1 Credit Fee: \$5.00 Prerequisite: Successful completion of ELA 1 and 2